-With over sixteen lakes and numerous tarns in the Lake District plus a stretch of coastline there's plenty of opportunity to go rowing, sailing, windsurfing, kayaking, fishing or simply splash about on the shore.
+We have more than sixteen lakes and numerous tarns plus a stretch of coastline.
+So there's plenty of opportunity to go rowing, sailing, windsurfing, kayaking, fishing or simply splash about on the shore.

 The following lakes all have watersport centres, and places where you can hire boats, including rowing boats and electric boats:

-These are a great way to get a different view without any effort!
+These are a great way to get a different view with minimal effort!
 All links open in a new window:

 These help everyone get the best out of their time on the water safely: